ivotron/varsys16/main.md

 performance _is_ the subject of study, thus we need to look at it as a primary issue.

-In [@collberg_repeatability_2015] the authors took 613 articles published in 13 top-tier systems research conferences and found that 25% of the articles are reproducible (under their reproducibility criteria).
-The authors did not analyze performance.
-In our case, we are interested not only in being able to compile the original program, but also in binary reproducibility (the ability to run the same binary as in the original setting) and, more importantly, predicting the variability of the system being evaluated.

 The closest work to our approach is Fracas [@buchert_accurate_2010].
 Fracas emulates CPU frequency for the same machine.
-As reported in [@buchert_accurate_2010], accurately emulating CPU frequencies is a challenging task, even within the same system.
+As reported in [@buchert_accurate_2010], accurately emulating CPU frequencies is a challenging task, even in the same system.
 Instead, we take the performance profiles as our baseline and quantify variability, irrespective of the differences between frequencies.